maykinmedia/open-klant/docs/installation/setup_configuration.rst

 ===========

-The command executes the list of pluggable configuration steps, and each step has required specific variables, that should be prepared.
+The command executes the list of pluggable configuration steps, and each step requires specific configuration information, that should be prepared.
-Here is the description of all available configuration steps and the variables, used by each step.
+Here is the description of all available configuration steps and the configuration format, used by each step.

 Token configuration
 ----------------------

-Create a YAML configuration file with your settings:
+Create a (single) YAML configuration file with your settings:

 .. code-block:: yaml